 Young infants are the group most likely to develop complications from infection which can require hospital treatment and in severe cases can be fatal.
 In response to the outbreak a pertussis vaccination programme for pregnant women was introduced in October 2012.
 The aim is to protect young infants in the first few weeks of life before they are old enough to start the routine childhood programme at eight weeks.

-Figure 2 presents the proportion of laboratory reports by age breakdown for pertussis by year from 2012 until 2019 (week 13).
-In 2019 the highest proportion of reports is in those aged 10 to 14 years and adults aged 20 to 69 years although there was a higher proportion in children aged 1-4 years than seen in this time period in the previous year.
+Figure 2 presents the proportion of laboratory reports by age breakdown for pertussis by year from 2012 until 2019 (week 26).
+In 2019 the highest proportion of reports is in those aged 10 to 14 years and adults aged 20 to 69 years.
+Although lower, the proportion in children aged 1 to 4 years is higher than that seen in this time period in previous years.

 In 2018 there were 12 cases in infants aged two months and under compared to 26 cases in 2017 which remains low despite the continued high activity in older age groups.
 This is still well below that of 95 cases in 2012 demonstrating the positive impact of vaccination programme in reducing the incidence of pertussis in young infants.